benjamincanac/nuxt-nation/slides.md

 </dl>

 <!--
-Nuxt UI is a Vue UI library that provides accessible and customizable components styled with Tailwind CSS.
-It gives you everything you need to build modern web applications.
+Nuxt UI is a Vue component library, it comes with over 50 accessible and customizable components styled with Tailwind CSS.
+It provides everything you need to build modern web apps.

 [click] Since its launch 18 months ago: